Cutter Scout Reservation is currently CLOSED due to wildfire damage.

 Cutter Scout Reservation Update and FAQ

-As you may know Cutter Scout Reservation was severely impacted by a wildfire called the CZU Lightning Complex that passed through camp in August of 2020.
+Cutter Scout Reservation was severely impacted by a wildfire called the CZU Lightning Complex that passed through camp in August of 2020.
 Many large structures were burned to the ground including the Harkson Lodge, the Camp Ranger home, the maintenance warehouse, all shooting sports ranges, certain latrines, one of the cabins, the Minto tent platforms, the waterfront, and much more.
 Our electrical and water infrastructure were completely burned and damaged.
 Some of the other campsites were also lost and many trees were burned in various parts of the camp.

 What has been happening in camp since the fire?

 The main road to camp, Highway 236, was initially closed by San Mateo County for hazard tree removal and repairs.
 This closure limited our access to camp for almost two years.
 It has been partially reopened and we have more access to the camp property.
 We have been working to clean up fire debris, hazardous waste, and burned building materials and to remove hazard trees that were severely burned or infected with a fungus.
 Work on restoration of some electrical infrastructure to restart one of our two wells that will provide much needed water for fire suppression and additional camp remediation operations is moving forward.

 Fall 2023 Update